What is a frozen shoulder?

 If you’re at all familiar with the way I work, you might already have guessed that I have cherry-picked techniques from a lot of brilliant clinicians and tutors!
 I will probably not use all techniques for every patient, but here are a selection of those that I use quite regularly, where appropriate.

 In a frozen shoulder therapy session, I tend to do a fair amount of hands-on therapy, especially in the early stages, as this is the part you will struggle to do yourself at home.
 I will often be working on other areas of your body as well as the shoulder, as the shoulder has direct relationships with the ribcage, neck and elbow; and indirectly with a lot more of the body than that!
-Stiff or painful areas will often cause or react to other stiff or painful areas, so I believe it’s important to treat other problematic areas, as well as the shoulder, so that the other areas stop triggering the shoulder pain and stiffness.
+Stiff or painful areas will often cause or react to other stiff or painful areas, so I believe it’s important to treat other frozen shoulder pain areas, as well as the shoulder, so that the other areas stop triggering the shoulder pain and stiffness.

 I also perform techniques to the shoulder joint and muscles directly, often including